Simoparn/fullstackopen-course-exercises/osa9/exercises_9.8-9.14_9.21-9.30/README.md

 ## TODO

+### TODO, POSSIBLY RISKY TYPE ASSERTIONS
--Type assertions (keyword as) are used within zod schemas for some of the entries' fields (utils.ts).
+-Type assertions (keyword 'as') are used within zod schemas for some of the entries' fields (utils.ts).
 Another option may be needed in the long run.
+-Type assertion (keyword 'as') is also used in addEntryForm (healthCheckOptions).
+Another option may be needed in the long run.
+### TODO, DEBUG EXHAUSTIVE TYPE CHECKING
+-Consider checking exhaustive type checking in PatientPage and AddEntryForm with console.log etc.
+### TODO, PATIENT ENTRIES